humanitec-architecture/example-library/resource-definitions/template-driver/serviceaccount/README.md

     This approach results in unified permissions for each Workload and less objects in the Resource Graph and on the cluster

-For option 1, a Resource Graph for a Workload using those Resource Definitions will look like this:
+For option 1, a Resource Graph for Workloads using those Resource Definitions will look like this:

 ```mermaid
 flowchart LR